8BitRain/Payper/README.md

 ### Bugs
 - [X] Header only displays notifications on Notifications page (probably an issue with how numNotifications is passed to <Content />)
-- [ ] "Runtime is not ready for debugging" randomly appears. https://github.com/facebook/react-native/issues/6682
+- [X] "Runtime is not ready for debugging" randomly appears. https://github.com/facebook/react-native/issues/6682 **This went away when I downgraded from Node 6.2.0 to 5.5.0**

 ## Installation
 ```